Alluxio/alluxio/docs/en/advanced/Command-Line-Interface.md

 * `--readonly` option sets the  mount point to be readonly in Alluxio
 * `--option <key>=<val>` option passes an property to this mount point (e.g., S3 credential)

+Note that `--readonly` mounts are useful to prevent accidental write operations.
+If multiple Alluxio satellite clusters mount a remote storage cluster which serves as the central source of truth, `--readonly` option could help prevent any write operations, e.g. rm -R, on the satellite cluster from wiping out the remote storage.

 For example, `mount` can be used to make data in another storage system available in Alluxio.

 {% include Command-Line-Interface/mount.md %}